python-discord/code-jam-5/various_vipers/README.md

 $ pipenv lock --pre --clear
 ## How to play

 The global temperature is drastically increasing.
-Your mission is to save the Earth through completing tasks - saving the forests and mountains ice, building solar panels and decreasing the pollution.
+Your mission is to save the Earth through completing tasks - saving environment, building solar panels and decreasing the pollution.

 #### Tasks
 Every task is represented with a tile colored in the red spectrum.